RobDWaller/explicitly/README.md

 ### Assert Same Example

-Provide a simple, strict equality check bases on `===`.
+Provide a simple, strict equality check based on `===`.
 Will not match two instances of identical objects.

 ```js
 Deno.test("Assert Same Example", () => {